Detached-Attachment

 Shankar turned around to step out.

-Shankar stared at both Rekha and Sundaram hard for one full minute with an intensity that was sharp and penetrating.
-“Amma, I will not allow you to hug me with the hands that had hugged and touched all and sundry men.
-If you want to hug someone, please call Sahil-uncle or actor Pankaj.
+Shankar stared at both Shambhavi and Sundaram hard for one full minute with an intensity that was sharp and penetrating.
+“Amma, I will not allow you to hug me with the hands that have hugged and touched all and sundry men.
+If you want to hug someone, please call Waseem-uncle or actor Pankaj.
 They seem to like your hugs.
 Appa, same for you.
-I cannot touch someone like you, who though born as a Brahmin, consumes alcohol, and meat.
-Sarah-aunty might welcome your hugs, not me.
-You two have scanty regard for our culture and values.”
+I cannot touch someone like you, who, though born as a Brahmin, consumes alcohol and meat.
+Ruby-Aunty might welcome your hugs, not me.
+You two have scant regard for our culture and values.”

-“I have just booked an auto rickshaw to take me to the Koyambedu bus stand.
+“I have just booked an auto rickshaw to take me to the bus stand.
 I will take a bus from there to Kanchipuram.
-Vasanthi Maami has made my favourite Ven Pongal and gotsu.
-Additionally, I have to do my evening anushtanams in time.”
+Vasanthi Maami has made my favourite Ven Pongal and Gotsu (a simple South Indian food).
+Additionally, I must do my evening anushtanams (routine prayers) in time.”

 Not waiting for another word, Shankar walked out of the house without even turning back.
-His broad shoulders and majestic stride exuded confidence and dignity [** see footnote].
+His broad shoulders and majestic stride exuded confidence and dignity.

-Rekha and Sundaram stood speechless, copious tears flowing down their cheeks.
-Involuntarily they moved closer to each other and grasped each other’s hands.
+Shambhavi and Sundaram stood speechless, copious tears flowing down their cheeks.
+Involuntarily, they moved closer to each other and grasped each other’s hands.
 The grasp was firm.
 For the first time, they experienced comfort in each other’s company.
 Shankar glanced out of the autorickshaw and saw this.
-He showed a thumbs-up, waved his hands and the vehicle took off.
+He showed a thumbs-up, waved his hands, and the vehicle took off.

-Rekha and Sundaram were standing still, still holding each other’s hands for several minutes without even blinking their eyes.
+Shambhavi and Sundaram were standing still, still holding each other’s hands for several minutes without even blinking their eyes.
 Tears were flowing in torrents.
 It wasn’t mere tears that they were shedding.
-Along with every tear drop they were liquidating their Karma.
+Along with every tear drop, they were liquidating their Karma.
 Yes!
 It was a day of reckoning for them.
-They found solace in each other.
-Something which they have never felt before.
+They found solace in each other - something they had never felt before (see footnote at the end).

 As soon as the autorickshaw started, Shankar called Parasurama Sastrigal on his mobile.

 “Maama, this is Shankar.
-Namaskarams.”, and burst into uncontrollable laughter.
+Namaskarams,” and burst into laughter.

-“I also felt the same way my child when I was doing my pooja today.
+“I also felt the same way, my child, when I was doing my pooja today.
 Goddess Ambal’s fullest grace has descended on your parents, thanks to your steadfast austerities, devotion, and sadhana.
 Have a nice trip to Paris.
+Return safe.
 We have a lot to do here.”

-The first shloka of Ishavasya Upanishad goes as follows:
+The first shloka of the Ishavasya Upanishad goes as follows:

 īśā vāsyam idaṃ sarvaṃ yat kiñca jagatyāṃ jagat |